 Over this past 2 years I have studied, tried and tested what works and what doesn’t for the highest health benefits, and have had a few trials and errors along the way.
 One of the initial errors I made that stands out to me was the fact that I wasn’t eating enough protein.
 This is because of a number of factors: For starters, I am quite an avid exerciser, so this could have had something to do with it, and I noticed after a few months that I was starting to get a bit flabby and losing muscle mass EVEN though I was training the same as ever.

-When I started tracking my food properly it was glaringly obvious that I just wasn’t getting enough protein. and what I was eating wasn’t always from complete amino acid sources.
+When I started tracking my food properly it was glaringly obvious that I just wasn’t getting enough protein. and what I was eating wasn’t always from complete protein sources.
 Most plant based foods are not complete and need to be combined properly to make them complete (don’t worry, it’s not as complicated as it sounds).
 I therefore realised I had to completely overhaul my diet if I was going to get this thing right, and when I did, well that’s when the real magic of the plant based diet began to happen.

 Benefits I noticed from eating plant based:-